thedavecarroll/BluebirdPS/docs/README.md

-# BluebirdPS: A Twitter Automation Client for PowerShell 7
+# BluebirdPS

-This is the project repo for BluebirdPS, a Twitter automation client.
+This is the project repo for BluebirdPS, a Twitter automation client for PowerShell 7.

 ## Work in Progress